Practice Set 2 — Wrap-Up Challenge¶

 Problem 23

-Order: 1000 mL over 10 hours After 6 hours only 500 mL has infused.
-500 mL remains with 4 hours left.
+Order: 1000 mL over 10 hours.
+After 6 hours only 500 mL has infused.
+500 mL remains with 4 hours left on the order.
 What rate is needed to complete on time?
 Is this within the 25% adjustment guideline?

 Answer